Gum disease, receding gums and periodontitis: what's the difference?

 A man checking for receding gums

-How to stop receding gums?
-If any of the above symptoms appear, the most important thing to do is to see a specialist.
-An early consultation will help to solve the problem and your dentist should be able to offer potential ideas about how to treat receding gums.
+If any of the above symptoms appear, the most important thing to do is to see a dental specialist.
+An early consultation will help to solve the problem, and your dentist should be able to offer potential ideas about how to treat receding gums.

-There are different treatments for receding gums, such as gum grafting, among others, which the specialist will assess depending on the degree of the pathology and the characteristics of the patient.
+There are different treatments for receding gums, such as gingival grafting and gum graft surgery, among others, which the specialist will assess depending on the degree of the pathology and the characteristics of the patient.

 A dentist demonstrating a model of receding gums

 Prevention is undoubtedly the best way to maintain healthy gums.
-There are many ways to prevent receding gums, which include healthy oral hygiene habits, avoiding brushing too rough, choosing a good soft or medium toothbrush and renewing it every two or three months is essential for the correct cleaning and protection of our mouth.
+There are many ways to prevent receding gums, which include healthy oral hygiene habits, avoiding brushing too roughly, choosing a good soft or medium toothbrush and renewing it every two or three months.

-Another piece of advice commonly handed out when patients want to know how to prevent gum recession, is having your teeth professionally cleaned at least once a year.
-This will help us to remove accumulated tartar and bacterial plaque whilst controling the health of our gums.
+Another piece of advice commonly handed out when patients want to know how to prevent gum recession is to have your teeth professionally cleaned at least once a year.
+This will help us to remove accumulated tartar and bacterial plaque whilst controlling the health of our gums.

 Gingival recession and orthodontic treatments

-People prone to gingival recession and considering treatment might ask themselves, "can orthodontic treatment cause gum recession?".
+People prone to gingival recession and considering treatment might ask themselves, "Can orthodontic treatment cause gum recession?".
 Gingival recession and orthodontic treatment are not mutually exclusive.
-However, while there is not a direct relation between using braces and developing receding gums, fixed orthodontics can make it difficult to clean the mouth and the infections that occur if complete hygiene is not maintained can cause gum recession.
+However, while there is no direct relation between using braces and developing receding gums, fixed orthodontics can make it difficult to clean the mouth, and the infections that occur if complete hygiene is not maintained can cause gum recession.

 A dentist fitting aligners on a patient

-If you want to smile again and have a healthy mouth you can contact us by phone/WhatsApp at +44 20 3808 1072 or make an appointment online on our website.
+If you want to get started with your smile correction plan, you can call us at +44 20 3808 1072 or make an appointment online on our website.

 Share Article